tagua-vm/tagua-vm/README.md

 ## Contributing

 Do whatever you want.
 Just respect the license and the other contributors.
-You favorite tool is going to be:
+Your favorite tool is going to be:

 ```sh
 $ cargo test